 - On-Campus Assessment Center

-Gadsden Technical Institute is a community-oriented learning center which fosters an environment that develops positive student attitudes and achievements supported by active, involved educators, students, families, communities, and businesses.
+Gadsden Technical College is a community-oriented learning center which fosters an environment that develops positive student attitudes and achievements supported by active, involved educators, students, families, communities, and businesses.
 All students, through the use of school and community resources, will leave school as life-long learners prepared to meet individualized goals, pursue a career, and contribute to a changing society.

-The mission of Gadsden Technical Institute is to recognize the worth and potential of each student.
+The mission of Gadsden Technical College is to recognize the worth and potential of each student.
 We are committed to providing opportunities for basic and advanced instruction in a conducive learning environment.
 The Center encourages academic and technical curiosity, innovation and creativity by integrating applied academic skills in all occupational areas.
 We strive to instill the attitudes and skills necessary to produce motivated, self-sufficient individuals who are able to function effectively in our ever-changing, complex society.

 Students transferring from other institutions are encouraged to file their registration and supporting academic documents in the Student Services Department.
 Transcripts are requested and clock hours of attendance, grades and skills are reviewed for award of credit, time and placement. all transfers are considered on an individual basis when space is available and admission requirements are met.